Monument record 1677/1/1 - Hunsbury hillfort ramparts

 {2} Illustration of Hunsbury hillfort entitled "A Plan and Views of the Military Work called Hunsborough near Northampton".Text by Mr Urban - identifies 4 entrances "all belonging orignally to the work".
 "That on the east is the largest.
 The south entrance is for the most part hid by the underwood, which covers the hill from the east entrance all around the south side.
 The ditch is very bold and grand round the the whole circumference…..The present proprietor, it is reported, intends to sow the whole plot with furze for a fox covert".

 {3} The camp is almost circular, being slighly oval in shape, enclosed by a dry fosse, originally twenty but now fifteen feet in depth and fifty-five in width.
 There was originally an agger or breast-work on the inner edge of the fosse but this had nearly disappeared after centuries of ploughing.
+When the gap was cut through the fosse to admit the tramway the interior edge of the fosse (or breastwork) showed traces of an intense fire on the inner slope beneath the surface ans some huge lumps of a vitrified substance were dug up.
+These are indications of something of the nature of a vitrified glacis, or agger, having been added on some occasion to strengthen the defences.

 {4} The fort now consists of a roughly elliptical area, 1.6ha in area, bounded by an inner rampart and central ditch and with an outer rampart on the northwest, north and northeast sides.
 Almost the same picture is recorded by Morton and by Bridges.
 The inner rampart is the largest of the remaining defences and is now a steep-sided feature with a markedly narrow summit, usually less than 0.5m across.
 It rises to a height of 3.7m above the interior and 4.5m above the ditch.
 These dimensions taken from the present shape of this rampart are, however; unlikely to bear any relationship to the original form.
 Except on the east the rear of the rampart has been cut away by the ironstone quarrying in the interior which has not only produced the steep-sided appearance but, as the land there is up to 2m lower than it was prior to quarrying, has also made it appear much higher.
 The original form is also obscured by what appears to be a small hedge bank on top of the rampart in places.
 On the south east side, where the quarrying did not take place and where, therefore, the original internal land surface still remains, the internal rampart hardly exists at all.
 The present low scarp is partly a hedge bank and partly a negative lynchet produced by modern and perhaps ancient cultivation of the interior.